-- They may create an incentive for management companies to direct transactions to brokers on criteria other than best execution services and to increase the turnover of the fund to generate more soft and hard commissions.
-When doing this, management companies may compromise their duty to act in the best interest of the investors.
-This incentive is further increased by the opacity of such commissions.
-It is however partially balanced by the fact that high transaction costs eventually lead to a lower net asset value (NAV) and thus to lower revenues for the management company, since its management fee is usually defined as a percentage of the NAV. - Their opacity also means that there is less incentive for management companies to seek the best value for money for their customers when directing transactions to brokers. - Lastly, they could result in a lack of transparency since costs that should normally be paid out of fund assets and thus included in the TER may be met through hard and soft commissions. - 35.
-Regulators also agree that soft commissions may create conflicts of interest for fund managers.
-Regulation should therefore seek to ensure that those conflicts are either eliminated or managed in the investor's best interests;
+- They may create an incentive for fund operator to direct transactions to brokers on criteria other than best execution services and to increase the turnover of the fund to generate more soft and hard commissions.
+When doing this, a Fund operator may compromise his duty to act in the best interest of the investors.
+This incentive is further increased despite the fact that high transaction costs eventually lead to a lower net asset value (NAV) and thus to lower revenues for the Fund operator, since its management fee is usually defined as a percentage of the NAV. - Their opacity also means that there is less incentive for Fund operator to seek the best value for money for the fund (and its investors) when directing transactions to brokers. - Lastly, they could result in a lack of transparency since costs that should normally be paid out of fund assets and thus included in the TER may be met through hard and soft commissions. - 35.
+Regulators also agree that soft commissions may create conflicts of interest for fund operators.
+Regulation should therefore seek to ensure that those conflicts are either eliminated or managed in the investors' best interests;